AnshumanTripathi/anshumantripathi.github.io/content/blog/How-does-DNS-work.md

  └───────────────────┬───────────────────┘
      ┌───────────────▽──────────────┐
      │THE IP ADDRESS IS SENT BACK TO│
-     │THE IPS's RECURSIVE RESOLVER. │
+     │THE ISP's RECURSIVE RESOLVER. │
      └───────────────┬──────────────┘
        ┌─────────────▽────────────┐
        │THE IP ADDRESS IS RETURNED│